umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 ## 1. Create an XmlSiteMap Document Type

+In this first step of the tutorial we will be creating a new Document Type for our sitemap page.

 ![View of the properties defined on the finished XmlSiteMap Document Type](images/v8/create-sitemap-doctype.png "View of the properties defined on the finished XmlSiteMap Document Type")

 1. Navigate to the **Settings** section in the Umbraco backoffice.
-2. Create a new "Document Type with Template".
+2. Create a new "Document Type with Template" under the Document Types folder.
 3. Name the new Document Type **XmlSiteMap**.
 4. Add a TextString property called "Excluded Document Types" (alias: `excludedDocumentType`).
 5. Save the XmlSiteMap Document Type.